virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 Available for all nodes

-The *setExtIpEnabled* action allows to enable or disable the external IP address attachment within a node or node group.
+The *setExtIpEnabled* action allows to enable or disable the external IP address attachment to a particular node or *nodeGroup*.

 ``` json
 {